 One thing to take care over, though, is how to resolve the inevitable discrepancies in the results from different methods.
 A crude policy such as “Pick whichever recommends the least costly controls and minimise only the obvious risks” is no better than “Pick the most comprehensive and minimise all the risks”.
 The analyses are merely decision support tools to guide management, who still need to make the vital decisions about how much security investment is appropriate, how much risk can be tolerated, how much certainty is really needed in the decision process, and when to make any needed information security improvements.
 Resolving such dilemmas requires management vision and experience, coupled with expert analysis/advice ... and gut feel.
 Good luck ... and don't neglect your contingency plans!

-Below is a very brief introduction to a number of information risk analysis and management methods, standards, guidelines and tools, plus some aimed at supporting GRC (governance, risk and compliance) and even SIEM (Security Information and Event Management).
+Below is a very brief introduction to a number of information risk analysis and management methods, standards, guidelines and tools, plus some aimed at supporting Governance, Risk and Compliance and even Security Information and Event Management).
 Please note that we are not selling or endorsing any of them.
 We haven’t even used most of them, personally.
-The short descriptions below are mostly drawn from supplier/vendors’ websites and should not be swallowed whole.
+The short descriptions below are mostly drawn from the websites and should not be swallowed whole.
 You need to determine your own risk analysis, risk management and/or governance requirements and evaluate the methods, tools, products etc. carefully - there is further advice on how to select specific methods/tools in the next Q&A. Caveat emptor.

-- Analog Risk Assessment (ARA) is a deceptively simple method to analyze, report, compare and consider risks subjectively according to the relative probabilities of occurrence and impacts;
+- Analog Risk Assessment (ARA) is a deceptively simple creative method to analyse, visualize, report, compare and consider risks subjectively according to their relative probabilities of occurrence and impacts.
+Use Probability Impact Graphs to represent and debate disparate risks on a directly-comparable basis;

 - Calabrese’s Razor is a method developed by Chris Calabrese to help the Center for Internet Security prioritize technical controls in their security configuration guides, though it has wider application.
 It helps to evaluate and compare the costs and benefits for each control on an even footing.
 An interesting approach;